SIT-kite/kite-app/I18N_PROTOCOL.md

 ### Editing .arb File

-Keep the order of other l10n files identical to the [template l10n file](lib/l10n/app_en.arb), hereinafter referred to as `template`.
+1️⃣ Keep the order of other l10n files identical to the `template`.

-It'd be better to attach a description for every translation entry, as mentioned below, in `template` to hint localization workers the usage of the entry.
+2️⃣ It'd be better to attach a description for every translation entry, as mentioned below, in `template` to hint localization workers and programmer the usage of those entries.

 ``` json
 "cantLaunchQqSo2Clipboard": "QQ number has been copied because QQ isn't available.",